 Getting Help for an Oxycodone Addiction

-If you’re beginning to see that oxycodone use is making your life unmanageable, you may need inpatient drug rehab.
-Inpatient is the highest level of care after you finish detox.
+If you’re beginning to see that oxycodone use is making your life unmanageable, you may need partial hospitalization drug rehab, where you can get consistent care.
 Overcoming an oxycodone addiction requires intensive treatment so your brain can heal.
 The brain’s list of priorities skews as a result of addiction, but it can heal.

 If you’re unsure if your oxycodone use is an addiction, you need to look for some of the signs.
 The first sign is that you’re using more than what the prescription says without a doctor’s approval.
 Even if you’re experiencing pain, an addiction to this medication can cause problems with work, family, and friends.
 The primary symptom is that you have a physical dependence and experience withdrawal.